richard-w7/statStudy/README.md

 ---
 ### Function Optimiser
 A study into how different methods optimise for y minima with different piecewise functions
+Enter functions as: func1, n<=x<m   - Seperate functions with '|', function ranges cannot overlap